Guest400123064/ezgatr/README.md

 ```

 ## Usage
-The quick start example shown below demonstrates how to use EzGATr to build a equivariant network with one input/output channel (e.g., point cloud) and four hidden channels.
-The mock input data contains a batch of eight samples, each with 256 3D points embedded as multi-vectors.
+The quick start example shown below demonstrates how to use EzGATr to build a equivariant network with one input/output channel (e.g., a point cloud) and four hidden channels.
+The mock input data contains a batch of eight samples, each with 256 3D objects embedded as multi-vectors.

 ```python
 import torch